tjfontaine/cloudnative/application-development/cicd/wercker/tutorial.md

 * Login to your OCI instance.
 * Choose the menu icon in the top left corner to display your options.
-* Select Developer Services > Registry (OCIR).
-Once the list of repositories in the OCI Registry is displayed.
+* Select Developer Services > Registry (OCIR) once the list of repositories in the OCI Registry is displayed.

 ![OCI](Images/Step3Img1.png)